A summary of the financial support available to help you, your business and employees in times of difficulty, to recover from the effects of COVID-19.

 On this page:

 A wage subsidy extension payment is available to support employers, including sole traders, who are still significantly impacted by COVID-19 after the wage subsidy ends.
+Businesses must have experienced a minimum of 40% decline in revenue over a 30-day period within 40 days prior to applying for the extension, compared to the closest period last year.

 Employers can apply for the wage subsidy extension once you have finished paying your employees the original 12 week wage subsidy.